enricocid/VectorifyDaHome/README.md

 # Want to contribute to translations?

-The project is now hosted on [weblate](https://hosted.weblate.org/engage/vectorify-da-home/).
-If You want to support weblate guys please consider a [donation](https://weblate.org/it/donate/new/) :)
+Help translate the project on [weblate](https://hosted.weblate.org/engage/vectorify-da-home/).
+Consider supporting the Weblate guys by sending a [donation](https://weblate.org/it/donate/new/) with our full approval :)

 <a href="https://hosted.weblate.org/engage/vectorify-da-home/">
 <img src="https://hosted.weblate.org/widgets/vectorify-da-home/-/88x31-white.png" alt="Stato traduzione" />